How the UDRP Process Works and What You Need to Prove

 A trademark owner who discovers that a cybersquatter has registered a domain name incorporating the owner's mark has two primary enforcement options.
 One is federal litigation under the Anticybersquatting Consumer Protection Act, which is covered in a separate article.
 The other is a complaint under the Uniform Domain-Name Dispute-Resolution Policy (UDRP), an administrative proceeding that can transfer or cancel the domain name in approximately 45 to 60 days, without a lawsuit, without a court appearance, and without the cost and timeline of federal litigation.

 ICANN adopted the UDRP in 1999, based on recommendations from the World Intellectual Property Organization.
 Every registrant of a domain name in a generic top-level domain (.com, .net, .org, and all new gTLDs) agrees to submit to UDRP proceedings as a condition of registration.
-WIPO is the leading UDRP dispute resolution provider, having administered over 80,000 domain name cases in the 25 years since the policy took effect.
-In 2025, WIPO handled a record-breaking 6,200 cases, the highest annual caseload in its history.
+WIPO is the leading UDRP dispute resolution provider, having administered more than 80,000 domain name cases since the policy took effect.
+In 2025, WIPO administered 6,282 cases, the highest annual caseload in its history.

 The Three Elements

-Under UDRP paragraph 4(a), a complainant must prove all three of the following elements to obtain transfer or cancellation of a domain name.
+Under UDRP paragraph 4(a), a complainant must prove all three elements to obtain transfer or cancellation of a domain name.
+Missing any one of them ends the case.

 Second, the respondent must have no rights or legitimate interests in respect of the domain name.
 UDRP paragraph 4(a)(ii).
 Because proving a negative is difficult, panels apply a burden-shifting framework.
 Once the complainant makes a prima facie case that the respondent lacks rights or legitimate interests, the burden shifts to the respondent to produce evidence establishing one of the grounds recognized under UDRP paragraph 4(c), or any other basis for a legitimate interest.